toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## May 2018
+* Robert Logan & Tara Miller, _Becoming Barnabas: A Ministry of Coming Alongside_ (ChurchSmart Resources: 2014)

 ## April 2018
 * Madeline L'Engle, _A Wrinkle in Time_ (Square Fish: 1962)
 * Evelyn Underhill, _The Fruits of the Spirit_ (Longmans: 1949)